 You can rebuild trust, but it requires patience, time, and effort.
 And of course, a commitment by both the partners.

 Infidelity need not always mark the end of a relationship.
 Cheating doesn’t always have to result in a breakup or divorce.
 Sometimes, a relationship can become even stronger than it was after rebuilding the trust.
-But that is only when a person realizes the fault, wants to make everything right and is determined to strengthen the relationship.
+But that is only when a person realizes their fault, wants to make everything right and is determined to strengthen the relationship.

 If the partner who has cheated is feeling guilty and is seeking forgiveness from their partner, then the first thing they must do is end the affair right away.
-They should make every possible effort to earn the trust and prove that whatever happened would not be repeated.
+They should make every possible effort to earn the trust and prove that whatever happened will not be repeated.

 Tips To Rebuild Trust After Cheating

-1. Have an open and clear communication
+1. Have open and clear communication

 When both the partners have mutually agreed on leaving the past behind and moving on together, there should be clarity in conversations.
 What were the causes that led to the affair?
 How can you avoid such situations again?

 Such details need to be clarified before a fresh start.
 Talking honestly will instill trust in the faithful partner.
 You can also talk about creating new boundaries for the relationship.
-Healthy, yet some stern ones this time.

-2. Accept the faults
+2. Accept your faults

 The partner who betrayed should not blame the faithful partner or the third party for their mistake.
 In some cases, the betrayed partner might have had some flaws such as poor self-control, taking the relationship for granted, or lack of communication that could have made the other partner look elsewhere.
-There may be several reasons for infidelity, but the cheating partner cannot show them as excuses to justify their behavior.
+There may be several reasons for infidelity, but the cheating partner cannot use them as excuses to justify their behavior.